syb7573330/PointGrow/README.md

 ```
 Model parameters will be stored under "_log/unconditional_model_saca_a/02691156_".

-* To generate 300 point clouds for airplane category using the pre-trained model:
+* For example, to generate 300 point clouds for airplane category using the pre-trained model:
 ``` bash
 python generate_unconditional.py --cat 02691156 --model unconditional_model_saca_a --tot_pc 300
 ```